FHappy/Morning-Exercises/README.md

 npm install -g mocha
 ```

-Now that you've installed mocha, you can run tests from the command line.
+Now that you've installed mocha globally, you can run tests from the command line.

 In the root folder of your cloned repo run (just in case this gets more complex down the line).